-The Speedstack allows the user to view stackup in 2D or 3D format.
-Layer and material annotation is clear and easy to read and each layer may be selected and queried to display the associated material type and properties, including the associated data file.
+The Speedstack offers 2D and 3D stackup view.
+Layer and material annotation is clear and easy to read; each layer may be selected and queried to display the associated material type and properties, including the associated data file.
 Visible drill information ensures that designers instantly know which layers support conventional, blind and buried vias.

 Speedstack allows you rapidly to build and share stacks and verify via aspect ratios and track spacing rules.
-The stack file contains base material information combined with layer description and a complete listing of transmission line structures deployed in the stack.
+The stack file contains base material information - with layer description and a list of all transmission line structures deployed in the stack.
 Keeping all stack information in one file ensures that manufacturing data is accurately shared between original designer and fabricator.